jarofghosts/request-animation-stream/README.md

   emitted if the stream is ended before the next frame.

-* `_alwaysEmit` is an optional argument that determines if the stream will emit every frame, even if no new data (most recent data will be emitted.)
+* `_alwaysEmit` is an optional argument that determines if the stream will emit every frame, even if no new data (most recent data will be emitted.
+If no data has been captured, `undefined` will be emitted).

 ## license